Bolesław Bierut

 After the 1947 Polish legislative election, marked by electoral fraud, Bierut was made the first post-war President of Poland.
 In 1952, the new Constitution of the Polish People's Republic (until then known as the Republic of Poland) abolished the position of president and a Marxist–Leninist government was officially imposed.
-Bierut supported the radical Stalinist policies as well as the systematic introduction of socialist realism in Poland.
-His regime was marked by a silent terror – he presided over the hunting down of armed opposition members and their eventual murder at the hands of the Ministry of Public Security (UB), including some former members of the Home Army.
-Under Bierut's supervision, the UB evolved into a notorious secret police, which was responsible for the execution of six thousand people between 1944 and 1956, according to the Hoover Institution.
+During his tenure, Bierut rebuilt his country after the World War II, undertook major public works (including roads, monuments, and infrastructure), maintained Poland's foreign relations with other Eastern Bloc countries, and promoted education, the arts, free healthcare, Socialist Realism, the cooperative movement, as well as literacy and anti-clerical campaigns.

 As Poland's de facto leader, he resided in the Belweder Palace and headed the Polish United Workers' Party from the party headquarters at New World Street in central Warsaw, known as Dom Partii.
 He was also the chief proponent for the reconstruction of Warsaw (rebuilding of the historic district) and the erection of the Palace of Culture and Science.
 Bierut died of a heart attack on 12 March 1956 in Moscow, after attending the 20th Congress of the Communist Party of the Soviet Union.
 His death was sudden, and many theories arose questioning the circumstances in which he died.
 His body was brought back to Poland and buried with honours in a monumental tomb at the Powązki Military Cemetery.